cdktf/cdktf-provider-cloudflare/docs/zoneSetting.csharp.md

 - *Type:* string

 ID of the zone setting.
+Available values: "0rtt".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/zone_setting#id ZoneSetting#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zone_setting#id ZoneSetting#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.